 No credit given for U.S. Government or History because the "United States in the World" requirement may be satisfied by niche courses or courses narrow in scope.

-No credit given for Mathematics because the "Empirical and Mathematical Reasoning" requirement may be satisfied by courses with little college-level math content.
+No credit given for Mathematics because the "Empirical and Mathematical Reasoning" requirement may be satisfied by courses with little math content.